dsumps200/WPD2-Coursework/README.md

 Once Maven is installed and on the PATH, simply type
     `mvn clean package exec:java`

 The first time you do this may be time-consuming, because Maven will need to do the initial install of any dependencies that the application has.
 Future runs will be quicker.
+If any errors occur, it is recommended to run the project using an IDE such as IntelliJ.

 If successful, open a web browser and navigate to `http://localhost:8000` to see the homepage.